 Judge Neil Gorsuch ruled a teacher with cancer had to return to work during a flu outbreak.
 In advance of the confirmation hearings, her relatives are opening up publicly about the effect that Gorsuch's ruling had on their family.

-That pattern was made even more starkly clear as family members of a deceased cancer patient spoke out against Judge Neil Gorsuch, Donald Trump’s nominee to fill the Supreme Court vacancy that was stolen from President Obama.
+That pattern was made even more starkly clear as family members of a deceased cancer patient spoke out against Judge Neil Gorsuch, Trump’s nominee to fill the Supreme Court vacancy that was stolen from President Obama.

 The late Grace Hwang was a professor at Kansas State University when she was diagnosed with leukemia.
 After a six-month paid leave from work, Hwang’s doctors told her that returning to work during a flu epidemic on campus would pose a serious risk.
 But the university refused to extend her leave, or to allow her to work from home until it was safe for her to return.